MegaMek/megamek.github.io/_posts/2024-02-17-New Development Release v0.49.18.md

 ![alt text](https://i.imgur.com/9qgaJ3hl.png)

 Princess has successfully graduated from [Blackjack's advanced munitions course](https://bg.battletech.com/forums/index.php?topic=57647.msg1990758#msg1990758).
 You will see more ammo switching, making MML and ATM's more effective.
 If the players give her alternate ammo types she will use them.
 As an example give her TAG units, and Artillery with homing ammos.

-**MegaMekLab**
+## MegaMekLab

 + Numerous bug fixes
 + Expanding the Summary view information including showing earliest year possible
 + Numerous improvements to record sheets
 + [Implements Anti-Mek Equipment](https://github.com/MegaMek/megameklab/pull/1396) (If your an infantry user give this a read)

-**MekHQ**
+## MekHQ

 + Bug fixes
 + Repair bay unit list show if unit is in repair or salvage mode
 + add max contract salvage percentage to campaign options
 + manually set TO&E force commander

-**MekHQ StratCon Alpha**
+### MekHQ StratCon Alpha

 + [Updated Stratcon Modifiers](https://github.com/MegaMek/mekhq/pull/3801)
 + [StratCon Heavy Battles](https://github.com/MegaMek/mekhq/pull/3840)

-**A Few Reminders:**
+## A Few Reminders

 1. **Unit File Alignment with MUL:**
    We aligned unit files with the MUL by removing the term "(Standard)", resulting in the removal of nearly 1000 instances.
 Our Quality Assurance (QA) team has thoroughly tested these changes.
 There's a potential risk in MekHQ with CPNX files due to their reliance on unit names.
 If errors occur while loading your campaign file, we apologize for the inconvenience.
 For assistance, please refer to [this post](https://github.com/MegaMek/megamek/wiki/Name-Issues-with-Units).

 2. **Removal of Unofficial Units Zip:**
    Based on feedback from our Discord and a poll where 75% of players favored this decision, we've removed the unofficial units zip from this release.
 This change allows us to focus on canon units.

    To reintegrate the units:

 - Download the zip file from [MegaMek Extras HERE](https://github.com/MegaMek/megamek-extras/tree/master/data/mechfiles).
 - Right-click and use the "save link as" option.
 - Save it as a zip to the data\mechfiles folder of the program.
    - We suggest saving it to a customs folder within data\mechfiles.
 - They will be added upon restart.

 3. **User Data Directory for MegaMek, MegaMekLab, and MekHQ:**
    We've added a customizable **User Data Directory** feature.
 This allows you to set a single external directory for storing game resources like units, camos, and fonts, which is accessible across different installations and versions of MegaMek, MegaMekLab, and MekHQ.

-   **Key Points:**
+## Key Points

 - **Set a Custom Directory:** Choose any location on your computer (e.g., `D:/myMMStuff`) to keep your game resources.
 - **File Placement:**
    - Fonts and units (`.mtf`, `.blk`) can be placed anywhere within this directory.
    - Camo images in `/data/images/camo/`
    - Portrait images in `/data/images/portraits/`
    - Unit fluff images in `/data/images/fluff/<unit type>/`
    - Rank and award definition files (`.xml`) in `/data/universe/`
 - **Consistent Access:** Resources in this directory are usable across different game versions and modules without needing to relocate them for each new install.
 - **Implementation:** Set up this directory via the client settings.
 A game restart is required for changes to take effect.

 4. **MekHQ Campaign Files:**
    Remember, MekHQ campaign files **are NOT** backward compatible.
 Moving your campaign to a newer version prevents reverting to an older one, but keeping backups allows play in both versions for comparison.

-**Stable release**
+## Stable release

 Please review the [State of the Universe](url=https://bg.battletech.com/forums/index.php?topic=83774.0

-**Java 11 and 17**
+## Java 11 and 17

 We've updated to Java 11.
 To use the **0.49.x development branches**, an update is needed.
 As Java is now open source, we recommend [Adoptium Temurin 11](https://adoptium.net/index.html?variant=openjdk11).
 Help pages for [Windows](https://github.com/MegaMek/megamek/wiki/Updating-to-Adoptium) and [Mac](https://megamek.org/wiki/mac_issues.html) users are available.
 Linux users should use their package manager to install Adoptium Temurin.

 This release also supports Java 17, which has undergone some testing.
 More player usage is needed, but Java 11 remains our recommended version.

-**Social Media**
+## Social Media

 Join our [official MegaMek Discord](https://discord.gg/megamek), our primary community hub for the suite.
 We offer superior voice support, individual channels, and assistance for the [official public servers](https://megamek.games).
 We're also part of community Discords [Everything BattleTech](https://discord.gg/gyXMWjT) and [Classic BattleTech](https://discord.gg/D9jFn52).
 Find us on Facebook at [MegaMek BattleTech](https://www.facebook.com/groups/5124394675) and [MegaMek](https://www.facebook.com/MegaMek).

-**Mac Users**
+## Mac Users

 [Check out this workaround for Mac Operating Systems](https://megamek.org/wiki/mac_issues.html).

-**Contributing**
+## Contributing

 Interested in contributing?
 [Find out how here](https://megamek.org/wiki/I-want-to-help).

-**Updating Your Campaign:**
+## Updating Your Campaign

 1. Make backups of your campaigns and customs.
 2. Treat each release as stand-alone; copy your data forward from older versions, never backward.
 3. Do not copy MegaMek saves or any preference file from a different version.

 ---

-**Change Logs (Release Specific) and Download Links**
+## Change Logs (Release Specific) and Download Links

-**MegaMek Change Log**
+### MegaMek Change Log

 [Download](https://github.com/MegaMek/megamek/releases/tag/v0.49.18)

-**0.49.18 (2024-02-16 1900 UTC)**
+#### 0.49.18 (2024-02-16 1900 UTC)

 + Fix #5004: Prevents an error when configuring LAMs or quadvees in the lobby
 + PR #5002, #5001: AS conversion: fix BA medium and long range damage with SSW, STOL units and aerodyne DS/SC now receive VSTOL
 + PR #4993: Alpha Strike aero support vehicles (fixced wing support) will now find and display their fluff images if there are any